Heaven (Bryan Adams song): DJ Sammy and Yanou version

 Spanish DJ Sammy and German DJ Yanou recorded a dance cover of "Heaven" with vocals from Dutch singer Do.
-It was initially released on November 21, 2001, as the first single from DJ Sammy's second studio album Heaven (2002).
+It was initially released on November 21, 2001, as the first single from DJ Sammy's second studio album, Heaven (2002).

 Chart performance

 The song reached number one on the UK Singles Chart and number eight on the US Billboard Hot 100.
-It re-entered the chart on the week of November 17, 2007.
 On October 28, 2009, over seven years after its release, the song was certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000.
 It has also been certified double platinum by the British Phonographic Industry (BPI) for sales and streams of over 1,200,000 units.

 Music video

 The music video was directed by Oliver Bradford.
 It features Yanou, DJ Sammy and Do viewed briefly from a television.
-The video features two Asian girls, androgynous people and a black man.
-It featured a family of four.
+The video also features two Asian girls, androgynous people, a Black man, and a family of four.
 There is a second version, with extended scenes of a stationary Do singing and no scenes of Yanou.